antoniomika/sish/README.md

 combination to be used.
 To only allow subdomains of a certain subset of domains, you can set `--bind-hosts` to a comma separated list of domains that are allowed to be bound.

-To add certficates for sish to use, configure the `--https-certificate-directory` flag to point to a dir that is accessible by sish.
+To add certificates for sish to use, configure the `--https-certificate-directory` flag to point to a dir that is accessible by sish.
 In the directory, sish will look for a combination of files that look like `name.crt` and `name.key`. `name` can be arbitrary in either case, it just needs to be unique to the cert and key pair to allow them to be loaded into sish.